shilpakancharla/gams-problems/README.md

   - **binary**: a variable that is either 0 or 1

   - **integer**: a variable that can only take integer values between specified bounds (the bounds are 0 and 100 by default and can be changed)

+  We can declare the variables first and then assigns types to them in a separate statement:

+  `positive variables x1, x2;`

 Rules of an identifier: An identifier such as a `name` starts with a letter and follows by more letters or digits.
 It has up to 63 characters.
 The underscore is also allowed to define `names`.